partiql/partiql-lang-rust/partiql-parser/fuzz/README.md

 ## Fuzz Testing

-First, seed the fuzzing corpus with some PartiQL queries:
+From the `partiql-parser` directory, first seed the fuzzing corpus with some PartiQL queries:

 ```shell
 mkdir -p fuzz/corpus/fuzz_parse_string